needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 - World tracking: track the device's position and orientation in physical space.
 - Plane detection: detect horizontal and vertical surfaces.
 - Point clouds, also known as feature points.
-- Reference points: an arbitrary position and orientation that the device tracks.
+- Anchor: an arbitrary position and orientation that the device tracks.
 - Light estimation: estimates for average color temperature and brightness in physical space.
-- Environment probes: a means for generating a cube map to represent a particular area of the physical environment.
+- Environment probe: a means for generating a cube map to represent a particular area of the physical environment.
 - Face tracking: detect and track human faces.
 - Image tracking: detect and track 2D images.
 - Object tracking: detect 3D objects.